• Training Workshops

 • Heat exchanger sizing using CC-THERM

-• Two- and three-phase vessel sizing
+• Two-phase vessel sizing

 • Nodes to model real hydraulics